Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 Think about how many of your everyday activities generate data about yourself and what you do.

 Statistical analysis begins with data.
-Deciding what data are needed and how to obtain them are an essential part of business ana
+Deciding what data are needed and how to obtain them are an essential part of business analytics

+### Big data: Four V's
+**Volume** - data is generated, captured and stored from numerous available sources, quickly building datasets.
+**Velocity** - everyday activities result in the production of data that are automatically stored in real time **Variety** - automatic data capture